wp-plugins/zedity/readme.txt

 *   [Zedity Web Site](http://zedity.com): visit the official website to discover more about Zedity!
 *   [Facebook page](https://www.facebook.com/Zedity): Got a cool Zedity site to show?
 Contact us to share your link on our page!
 *   [Zedity Blog](http://zedity.com/blog/tutorials): tutorials, release notes and other useful information about Zedity!
-*   [Zedity Feedback Forum](http://zedity.uservoice.com): we always welcome your feedback, ideas and satisfaction!
+*   [Zedity Feedback Forum](http://zedity.uservoice.com): we always welcome your feedback and ideas!

 **Enjoy Zedity!**

-Your feedback, suggestions or requests are always welcome!

-If you think you've found a bug, please do not hesitate to email us at 'info @ zedity.com' or to post it in the [support section](http://wordpress.org/support/plugin/zedity).
+If you think you have found a bug, please do not hesitate to email us at 'info @ zedity.com' or to post it in the [support section](http://wordpress.org/support/plugin/zedity).
 If you can, try to provide specific information on what is not working, the version of browser, operating system, plugin, browser and, whenever possible, a link to a (test) page where we can see the issue.
 Thank you in advance.

 == Installation ==